abhi1-2/OR-Tools-Blog/index.md

 ```
 In the above code we define an objective function whose task is to get that solution from the solution set in which the skillled employees get maximum number of shifts .
 To do so we design a function that maximizes the sum of shifts for all the skilled employees.

-Run the code again and Et Voila! you get the best solution 😀.
+Run the code again and Et Voila!
+You get the best solution 😀.

 Using OR-Tools we were able to programmatically codify all the previously mentioned constraints to create a <b>Roster Automation Service</b> .
 This not only helps us generate rosters for upcoming weeks but also can be used as a simulation tool to evalute historical rosters that were created manually .

 Now you guys are ready to take Optimization to a whole new level !
 Please share if you enjoyed the article🙂